In reality, colic is often a direct result of diet and may be largely preventable.

 Reduce the Risk for Horses to Colic

-- Feed smaller but more frequent meals allow starches to digest before reaching the equine hindgut, preventing hindgut acidosis.
+- Feed smaller but more frequent meals, which allows starches to digest before reaching the equine hindgut, preventing hindgut acidosis.

 - Increase turnout, reduce feed concentrates and add more quality forage